TW-ZJLin/FiniteDifference/README.md

 Case A:
 Input: (x,y,neighbor)
-Output: diff of y with respect to x
+Output: differentiations of y with respect to x

 Case B:
 Input: (y,neighbor)
-Output: diff of y with respect to integer
+Output: differentiations of y with respect to integer

 The variable "neighbor" is used to determine how many data points are used to calculate the differentiations.